hk2906/hk2906.github.io/index.md

 - Experience with languages and tools such as EssencePrime & Savile Row, the Eclipse Modeling Framework, and the KWin scripting API

 - Experience using Windows and Linux both in the command line and with desktop environments such as GNOME, KDE Plasma, and Xfce

+## Interests

+- Software development, with a focus on legibility and good documentation

+- Machine learning, its possibilities for reducing workload & improving productivity, how we can further improve it, and the ethical considerations that need to be made

+- Free and open source software, and the ways it allows us to take control over our digital lives

+- Small Web / web0, and the possibility of decentralised technology empowering individuals

+- Simplistic user interface design, and the need for technology to be straightforward, intuitive, and “feel right”